cncf/tag-security/governance/roles.md

 Project Leads are nominated and approved by the process defined within our [governance process](process.md).

-Project leads are expected to"
+Project leads are expected to:

 * set the meetings for the project
 * drive the agenda of the project meetings
 * lead meetings and coordinate for a prepared back up prior to meetings if they